ShivamKuite07/quiz2/README.md

 # Employee Management API - Quiz2 Project

+## Note: See demo_video for a basic walkthrough of the project.

 ## Overview

 This Django project provides an employee management system with REST APIs for employee data, attendance tracking, and performance records.
 It includes: